 TBWA\Chiat\Day has a rich history of powerful, ground-breaking, disruptive advertising.
 It was founded in 1968 after a merger between Jay Chiat & Associates and Faust/Day Advertising.
 Guy Day became president over the flip of a coin.
 And that fast and loose attitude has been a calling card of the agency ever since.

+In 1971, the agency took itself from contender to power player with the hiring of Lee Clow, now Chairman and Global Director of TBWA Worldwide.
 He truly did embody the soul of unencumbered creativity that Chiat/Day was looking for.
 The agency proceeded to do groundbreaking work for clients like Honda, Yamaha, Alaska Airlines, and then in 1984, Apple.
-It was the infamous Superbowl spot, directed by Ridley Scott, that made the creative world sit up and take notice of the creative power of Chiat/Day.
+It was the infamous Super Bowl spot, directed by Ridley Scott, that made the creative world sit up and take notice of the creative power of Chiat/Day.

-It's not unrealistic to say that it was a commercial that changed the advertising industry forever.
+It's not unrealistic to say that the 1984-themed Super Bowl commercial changed the advertising industry forever.
 It also helped Chiat/Day secure new clients including the mighty Nike, Pizza Hut, and Porsche.
 An impressive roster to say the least.